itawhid/Beverage-Store/BeverageStore/README.md

 # Beverage Store
-A simple web application where managers can create new beverages (bottle & crate), edit them and customers can add the beverages into the cart then eventually checkout to place the order.
+A simple web application where managers can create new beverages (bottle & crate), edit them and customers can add the beverages into the cart for checking out eventually to place the order.

 ## Features
   - Manager